 Let’s check out the most common type of lead magnets –

-- Providing a Cheatsheet or Checklist: These short lead magnets are very specific.
+- Providing a Cheatsheet or Checklist: These short (or long if you want to) lead magnets are very specific.
 They provide a to-do list or quick guidelines to accomplish specific tasks.
+Extremely powerful and convert at an excellent rate.

 - Resource List or Toolkit: When used properly, resource lists could be a great lead magnet for some niches.